evolvedbinary/hsg-project-wiki/Setup.md

 ### Starting eXist

-1. Of eXist isn't already in your Dock, find it in your `Applications` folder (in Finder, select `Go > Applications`), and drag eXist onto your Dock.

-1. Start eXist.
-The very first time you run eXist the installer will lead you through a setup screen.
-Accept all of the default values, and select `Save` and `Yes`.
-The installer will close.

-1. Start eXist again. eXist will show a splash screen and, when the database is empty, install some default apps.
+1. Start eXist via its application icon in your Dock.
+During startup eXist will show a splash screen.
 Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

 ### Deploying all repositories to eXist